 Drug Paraphernalia Lawyer Montgomery County PA

-The reality is that the definition of “drug paraphernalia” in the Pennsylvania crimes code is absurdly long and confusing and can be contrued to mean virtually anything connected to the possession or use of any controlled substance.
+The reality is that the definition of all drug crimes in the Pennsylvania crimes code is absurdly long and confusing and can be construed to mean virtually anything connected to the possession or use of any controlled substance.

 For example, among many other examples of paraphernalia, the governing statute precludes possession of “carburetion masks”, “air-driven pipes”, “chillums” and “chillers”.
 If you are confused, you are not alone; people who have been involved in criminal law their entire adult lives (like me) literally cannot tell you exactly what is “drug paraphernalia”.

 The reality is that the charge of possession of drug paraphernalia, probably more so than any other Pennsylvania crime, is one of common sense.
 Many household items and everyday utensils — such as a soda can, piece of aluminum foil, hollowed-out cigarette, ziploc baggy — can be considered drug paraphernalia.

 The typical drug paraphernalia charges involve items such as bongs, baggies and pipes.